MizzouCSCapStone17/MarEvo/README.md

 # MarEvo
-A Super Mario Bros. machine learning approach using neuroevolution.
+A Super Mario Bros. machine learning approach using neuroevolution by way of an EANT/NEAT algorithm.
 Implemented by Aren Wells, Matt Huraza, and Trenton Thompson.

 MarEvo.lua is located in: /Lua/NES/MarEvo.lua